mysmartbus/open-ocr/README.md

 [![GoDoc](http://godoc.org/github.com/tleyden/open-ocr?status.png)](http://godoc.org/github.com/tleyden/open-ocr)
 [![Join the chat at https://gitter.im/tleyden/open-ocr](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/tleyden/open-ocr?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 OpenOCR makes it simple to host your own OCR REST API.

+This fork of https://github.com/tleyden/open-ocr has been modified to run on the Rapsberry Pi 3.
+It should also work on other armhf/arm32v7 based computers but this has not been tested.

 The heavy lifting OCR work is handled by [Tesseract OCR](https://code.google.com/p/tesseract-ocr/).